 The process of data migration, and movement into and out of any enterprise system, is a critical piece that any platform must support.
 Considerable effort and planning go into building third-party integrations between an enterprise line of business (LOB) system such as Microsoft Dynamics 365 for Finance and Operations, Enterprise edition and various source systems.
 Microsoft Dynamics AX 2012 enables these scenarios through Application Integration Framework (AIF).
 For Finance and Operations, we have tried to simplify this process for all parties who are involved, from integration solution builders to customer end users.

 Integration does the following:

-- It builds on data entities and the rich data management platform (Data Import/Export Framework [DIXF]).
+- It builds on data entities and the data management framework.

 - It enables the exchange of documents/files between Finance and Operations and any third-party application or service.

 It supports several document formats, source mapping, Extensible Stylesheet Language Transformations (XSLT), and filters.